amirzand81/Simple_Blog/README.md

 # Simple_Blog
 a simple blog for share posts with Node.js and sqlite

-This project is my first experience at backend and my codes are very dirty!
+This project is my first experience at web design and my codes are very dirty!

 # Features